bobleesj/learn-swift-with-bob/course/object-oriented-swift/computed-property.md

 getRadius(diameter: 600) // return 300
 ```

+The two functions are separate and there is no relationship .
+Computed Property will help you solve this problem.

 ## Introducing Computed Property
 You may create a variable that only can be read.
-You may not customize.
 It is also referred to as a gettable property.

-> Computed = calcualted
+> Computed = calculated

 ### Gettable Property
 Create a only readable property.

 ```swift
 class NumberClass {
   var readableNumber: Double {